ShanaEdassery/Shana-Edassery/README.md

 # Shana Edassery

 ## Overview
-Computer Science undergraduate student currently in the second year of study, with a strong interest in Data Science.
+Computer Science undergraduate student currently in the third year of study, with a strong interest in Data Science.
 Focused on developing foundational skills in data analysis, visualization, and programming through continuous learning and practical implementation.

 ---